So – how do we get children crafting?

 1 Start by touching

 Very early on, children can get great pleasure from soft fabrics, papers that crinkle, packets that crackle and bumpy surfaces.
 Get started with collage activities – it could be sticking wool on paper, combining both cooked and dry pasta to make a pattern, or seeing what happens when you open a box of tissues and screw them up into little balls.
+These wooden pieces are great for combining colours.

 It doesn’t have to look like anything, there is no right or wrong – just play with anything you have at hand.